jfanuel/HumanActivityRecognition/CodeBook.md

 		jerk
-				the body linear acceleration and angular velocity were derived in time to obtain Jerk signals which describes the changes of accelerations.
+				the body linear acceleration and angular velocity were derived in time to obtain Jerk signals which describe the changes of accelerations.
 				Jerk is thus a measure of how fast the magnitude of the acceleration changes.

 	Values